-My home studio is equipped with keyboard, guitar and piano, as well as a sizable repertoire of classical, broadway and popular music.
+My studios are equipped with keyboard, guitar or piano, as well as a sizable repertoire of classical, broadway and popular music. ' I also have a mirror for voice students to see how their body is moving when singing and visual tools for students like scarves, whiteboard, markers, crayons...ect.
 I am more than happy to help students find any music they may need for lessons that is not already in my library.
-I also own a portable keyboard that I use for out-of-studio voice students.

 I recommend the following books for piano students (listed by age):

 My First Piano Adventure, Lesson Book A with by Nancy & Randall Faber

 Ages 6-12:Piano Adventures - Level 1: Lesson Book [Book]Faber Piano Adventures